stephenengland/rest-windows-service-health-facade/README.md

 # rest-windows-service-health-facade
-A REST endpoint to check on Windows Services that are running on the machine.
+A REST endpoint to check on Windows Services and IIS Websites that are running on the machine.

 It responds with HTTP GET actions that return a status code and some details for use in a HealthCheck Endpoint UI application (to be covered later)